 In the year 2017, she also became the brand image and ambassador for the kitchen company Vivid Cuisine and began to teach master classes with her creative methods at different international schools.
-At the end of 2019 she published her first book – calendar, Sweet 12 (first digital book, editable and updateable in the world dedicated to seasonal products in the sweet world).
-Her book is an authentic creative tool that according to Chef Jordi Roca will revolutionize the pillars of creation of sweet cuisine.
-Currently, in addition to conducting master classes, she is the director of prestigious Michelin star sweet gastronomic consultancies and training courses for hotels or business models that want to differentiate themselves, in a totally personalized and exclusive way.
+At the end of 2019, she published her first book – the calendar, Sweet 12 (the first digital book, editable and updateable in the world dedicated to seasonal products in the sweet world).
+Her book is an authentic creative tool that according to Chef Jordi Roca will revolutionize the pillars of the creation of sweet cuisine.
+Currently, in addition to conducting masterclasses, she is the director of prestigious Michelin star sweet gastronomic consultancies and training courses for hotels or business models that want to differentiate themselves, in a totally personalized and exclusive way.

 What inspired you to become a pastry chef?
 You’ve been in the industry for quite some time.
 Would you have done anything differently?

 I make desserts for a restaurant and I am not a pastry chef because I do not make cakes or pies for a store window.
-These are terms which are confused and mixed very often and that I would like to gradually change this perception.
-The truth is that I have always liked and attracted the art world, first I studied the arts and thought about continuing with the world of painting, but finally I valued what I was happiest to feel and what I knew how to do best, cook sweets !
+These are terms that are confused and mixed very often and that I would like to gradually change this perception.
+The truth is that I have always liked and attracted to the art world, first I studied the arts and thought about continuing with the world of painting, but finally I valued what I was happiest to feel and what I knew how to do best cook sweets!
 I don’t owe my success to anyone, and I am very satisfied with my beginnings, hard but today it makes me feel that all my struggles were worth it.

 What is the philosophy and ethos behind the food you create?

 My philosophy is to always work from the heart.
-As for my spirit of work, always the first thing is knowledge, learning and the continuous search to highlight the best seasonal and indigenous product, wherever it goes, to offer exclusivity in my creations.
-This is always conveyed in a remarkable way in the flavor, the texture, the color, accompanied by a precise technique.
+As for my spirit of work, always the first thing is knowledge, learning, and the continuous search to highlight the best seasonal and indigenous product, wherever it goes, to offer exclusivity in my creations.
+This is always conveyed remarkably in the flavor, the texture, the color, accompanied by a precise technique.

-What is your baking style and the philosophy behind it?
+What are your baking style and the philosophy behind it?

-What’s your favourite comfort food?
+What’s your favorite comfort food?
 What’s your favorite pastry or cake or baked product?

-My favorite food is one that is prepared with time, with patience, with affection, with good seasonal products.
+My favorite food is prepared with time, with patience, with affection, with good seasonal products.
 I enjoy eating, I don’t have a favorite food, but if I had to choose it would be any of those that my grandmother prepared.

 My favorite dessert is goshua.
 A typical preparation of my land but sadly I no longer find authentic ones in any pastry shop.